 The legend of the quest for the Holy Grail is illustrative of the human condition.
 Humanity has dreamed of finding magic solutions and miracle cures for problems and diseases since the dawn of time.
 And when it comes to skincare, the same applies.
-You’re probably aware that every few months, the skincare industry comes up with brand new, often over-hyped products that promise, for lack of a better word, wondrous benefits.
+Every few months, the skincare industry comes up with brand-new, often over-hyped products that promise wondrous benefits.

-To be sure, when it comes to skincare and treating this, or that skin condition, there is no "silver bullet."
-However, some ingredients are more promising than others - and that's the case with today's topic - antioxidants and their benefits for the skin.
+When it comes to skincare and treating skin conditions, there's no "silver bullet."
+However, some ingredients are more promising than others - and that's the case with today's topic: antioxidants and their benefits for the skin.

-So let's take a dive and see what are the benefits of antioxidants for skin, and how to use them.
+So let's take a dive and see what the benefits of antioxidants for the skin are, and how to use them.

-A class of substances found both in nature, and produced by our own bodies, antioxidants are almost specialized in performing very important functions when it comes to our health.
-In short, and as the name suggests, antioxidants act against "oxidation”, which is a chemical reaction that produces harmful substances, called free radicals.
+A class of substances found both in nature and produced by our bodies, antioxidants are almost specialized in performing very important functions when it comes to our health.
+In short, and as the name suggests, antioxidants work by acting against "oxidation," a chemical reaction that produces harmful substances called free radicals.

 So what are antioxidants?
 Well, most of them are actually vitamins.
-Some of the most powerful antioxidants are Vitamin C, Vitamin E, Vitamin A, Vitamin B12, Vitamin B6, and many others.
-When it comes to vitamins for skin and their antioxidant properties, it is important to note that they perform many functions in our bodies that boost our immune system, regenerate our tissues and skin, and regulate tons of vital processes.
+Some of the most powerful antioxidants are vitamin C, vitamin E, vitamin A, vitamin B12, vitamin B6, and many others.
+When it comes to vitamins for the skin and their antioxidant properties, it's important to note that they perform many functions in our bodies that boost our immune system, regenerate our tissues and skin, and regulate tons of vital processes.

-Alongside vitamins though, there are other types of antioxidants, such as flavonoids, polyphenols, glutathione, and others.
-But before we proceed to look at specific antioxidants, let's take a look at the best benefits of antioxidants for the skin.
+Alongside vitamins, there are other types of antioxidants, such as flavonoids, polyphenols, glutathione, and others.
+But before we look at specific antioxidants, let's take a look at the best benefits of antioxidants for the skin.

-As we mentioned in the introduction, antioxidants have a number of special benefits, not just for our skin, but for our overall health as well.
-But just what are these benefits?
+Antioxidants have a number of special benefits, not just for our skin but for our overall health as well.
 Let's take a look at them.

-As time goes by, our bodies age, and as our skin cells become damaged and less and less efficient at performing their functions.
-While these processes are not visible to us without a microscope, their effects are very visible on our skin.
-These effects are what we know as signs of aging, making our skin more brittle, less elastic, more rugged, more vulnerable, drier, and finally, weaker and more fragile.
+As time goes by, our bodies age, and our skin cells become damaged and less efficient at performing their functions.
+While these processes are not visible to us without a microscope, their effects are visible on our skin in terms of fine lines and wrinkles.
+These effects are what we know as signs of aging, making our skin brittle, less elastic, rugged, vulnerable, drier, and finally, weaker and more fragile.

-And all of that is caused by the free radicals and their consequences.
-But if we ingest enough antioxidants and vitamins, they will hunt down and get rid of these free radicals.
-And what's more, antioxidants and vitamins also prevent the processes which create free radicals.
-So, if you want to prevent aging, and even reduce its signs, antioxidants are the closest thing to a miracle cure in existence.
+And what's more, antioxidants and vitamins also prevent the processes which create them.
+So, if you want to prevent skin aging and even reduce its visible signs, antioxidants are the closest thing to an anti-aging miracle cure in existence.

-At the time of writing this article, there are heat waves setting records around the planet.
-It’s scorching summer, and whether you're planning on hitting a nice beach somewhere, or just going out and about for some shopping, the sun's rays will get to you.
-Barring the use of quality, broad-spectrum sunscreens to prevent photoaging, there is very little else that can protect us from the sun and prevent sunburns.
+There are more and more heat waves setting records around the planet.
+Summers are scorching, and whether you're planning on hitting a nice beach somewhere or just going out for some shopping, the sun's rays will get to you.
+Barring the use of quality, broad-spectrum sunscreens to prevent photoaging, very little else can protect us from sun damage and prevent sunburns.

 Except for antioxidants.